 If you are a wildlife enthusiast, the following two days are going to be of your extreme interest.
 In the morning, travel to Thekkady, the location of very popular Periyar national park.
 The beautiful town of Thekkady is known for housing greenery of spice plantations and rich wildlife in abundance.
-As you reach, check-into your luxury wildlife resort.
+As you reach, check-into your wildlife resort.

 Spread in an area of 777 sq km, Periyar Wildlife Sanctuary and National Park is thick semi-evergreen and most deciduous jungle, which is home to tigers, elephants, sambars, Nilgiri Langurs, Nilgiri Tahrs, Sloth bear, deer and lion-tailed Macaques.
 This wildlife reserve is also a paradise for bird watching enthusiast as over 265 species of birds call it a home.
 During bird watching, you can spot colorful resident and migratory birds such as Crimson-backed sunbird, Malabar grey hornbill, White-bellied blue flycatcher, Nilgiri wood pigeon, Nilgiri flycatcher, blue-winged parakeet, Nilgiri thrush and more.
 The artificial lake is one of the main highlights here.

 Days 9 and 10 will be filled with thrill and action.
 Though there are several ways to explore the wildlife of the sanctuary including boating, trekking and jeep safari but the best way to discover is to go for boating, cruising on the waters of the Periyar Lake.
 You can spot herds of elephants quenching their thirst from the lake water.